wurstscript/wurstscript.github.io/_doc/tutorials/wurstbeginner/introductionp3.md

 # Closing Words

 We hope this guide helped you to get started right away with developing your map on wurst.
-If you have further questions or would like to hang out with wurst people, drop by our [IRC channel](https://webchat.quakenet.org/?channels=#inwc.de-maps).
+If you have further questions or would like to hang out with wurst people, drop by our [Chat](https://webchat.quakenet.org/?channels=#inwc.de-maps).